tjgran01/GoodreadsEDA/README.md

 3. In the top of the file there is a list of urls called `auth_urls`.
 Replace the current values in this list with the author's you are interested in getting review information for.

-## EDA Questions.

-The project as it currently stands is interested in exploring two questions:

-1. Does a movie / television show made about a work of fiction effect the average rating of the <em>book</em>?

-2. If an effect <em>exists</em> does it carry over to the author's other works?